 Average Hospital Stay

-- Redness, swelling, increasing pain, bleeding, or excessive discharge from your eye
+- Redness, swelling, bleeding, or discharge from the eye

 If you think you have an emergency, call for medical help right away.